insign/compress_and_compare/README.md

-Simple binary that runs 7z using different format and levels than compare results
+Simple binary that runs 7z using different format and levels then compare results

 # Result example